Hazel (Tree)

 - Coughing and throat irritation

-Hazel pollen contains the allergen Cor a 1, which is closely related to Bet v 1 found in birch pollen.
-This means individuals allergic to birch often also react to hazel pollen.
-People with hazel allergies frequently experience Oral Allergy Syndrome (OAS), causing itching of the mouth and throat when consuming raw hazelnuts, apples, pears, cherries, peaches, and carrots.
-Cooking these foods typically reduces the allergic reaction.
+Hazel pollen contains the allergen Cor a 1, which is closely related to Bet v 1 in birch pollen — so if you’re allergic to birch, you’ll probably react to hazel too.
+Oral Allergy Syndrome (OAS) is common, causing mouth and throat itching from raw hazelnuts, apples, pears, cherries, peaches, and carrots.
+Cooking usually reduces the reaction.

 Typical Pollination Period

-Hazel trees are among the earliest pollinating trees, with timing varying by region:
+Hazel trees are among the earliest to pollinate:

-- United Kingdom and Western Europe: Pollination can begin as early as January, peaking between February and March
+- UK and Western Europe: Can start as early as January, peaking February to March

-- Central and Eastern Europe: Pollination typically occurs from February to April
+- Central and Eastern Europe: Typically February to April

 Geographic Distribution

-- Europe: Common throughout, especially in woodlands, hedgerows, and as understory trees
+- Europe: Common throughout, especially in woodlands and hedgerows

-- Asia: Found in Turkey, the Caucasus region, and extending into parts of China and Japan
+- Asia: Found in Turkey, the Caucasus, and extending into parts of China and Japan

-- North America: Some species present, including American hazel (Corylus americana), though less prevalent than in Europe
+- North America: American hazel (Corylus americana) is present but less common than in Europe

-- Keep windows closed and use air purifiers with HEPA filters indoors
+- Keep windows closed and use HEPA air purifiers